 Breast pumps must be prescribed by a physician, physician assistant or nurse practitioner.
 Breast pumps must be purchased from an approved supplier, which are often pharmacies.

 If you do not qualify for a breast pump through Medicaid, you may be able to receive a breast pump from Colorado’s Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
-For more information call the WIC program at 1-800-688-7777.
+For more information call the WIC program at 1-800-688-7777 to see if you are eligible for the WIC program and meet qualifying criteria for the pump loan program.

 Planning for the Future